scalability4all/Welcome/People.md

 ## Users - Git Handle - Why this org?

-Satyam Mittal - satyammittal - Makes Impact at large scale.
+- Satyam Mittal - satyammittal - Makes Impact at large scale.

-Mahak Bansal  - mahakbansal  - Work relevant to the current scenario in Machine Learning with a lot of scope to learn for me.
+- Mahak Bansal  - mahakbansal  - Work relevant to the current scenario in Machine Learning with a lot of scope to learn for me.

-Gayathri Vellanki - gayathrivellanki - Passionate about Technology.
+- Gayathri Vellanki - gayathrivellanki - Passionate about Technology.

-Karina Condeixa - KC2016 - Enjoying discovering Machine Learning and motivated by cooperating for the chatbot project.
+- Karina Condeixa - KC2016 - Enjoying discovering Machine Learning and motivated by cooperating for the chatbot project.

-Taciana Alessandra Gomes Cruz - tacigomess - Interested about Machine learning and NLP.
+- Taciana Alessandra Gomes Cruz - tacigomess - Interested about Machine learning and NLP.

+- Rashmi Nagpal - RN0311 - Contributes to women in technology representation, and passionate about AI/ML.